-Serotonin is a crucial hormone as it helps stabilize our mood, happiness, and feelings of well-being.
+Serotonin is a crucial hormone that helps stabilize a person’s mood, happiness, and feelings of well-being.
 5-Hydroxytryptophan, better known as 5-HTP, is a supplement used to increase serotonin levels.
-However, 5-HTP isn’t contained in foods humans consume.

-Therefore, we need to use it in supplement form.
-5-HTP has become a popular product in recent times, but does it warrant all the hype?
+As 5-HTP isn’t contained in foods humans consume, those wishing to increase their intake must do so via supplements.
+5-HTP has become a popular product recently, but does it warrant all the hype?
 Let’s find out in this article.

 What Is 5-HTP?

-The body produces the hormone through various chemical steps.
+The body produces serotonin through various chemical steps.
 It all begins with L-tryptophan, an amino acid.
-5-HTP is one of the chemicals involved in the process of transforming L-tryptophan into serotonin.
+5-HTP is one of the chemicals involved in transforming L-tryptophan into serotonin.

 Up until 1995, it was only possible to purchase 5-HTP via prescription.
 However, the FDA then approved it as an over-the-counter supplement.